PEAK-Legacy/Trellis/README.txt

 Celsius and Fahrenheit temperatures.
 If we'd put those two ``print`` statements in separate rules, we'd have had no control over the output order;
 either Celsius or Fahrenheit might have come first on any given change to the temperatures.
-So, if you care about the order of output or action, put it all in one rule.
+So, if you care about the relative order of certain output or actions, you must put them all in one rule.
 If that makes the rule too big or complex, you can always refactor to extract new rules to calculate the intermediate values.
 Just don't put any of the *actions* (i.e. side-effects or outputs) in the other rules, only the *calculations*.
+Then have a rule that *only* does the output or actions.

 Rule 2 - Return Values, Don't Set Them